-However, most of these industries - e.g. agriculture, real estate and shipping - are essential to our world; they will subsist, transform thev must substantially more sustainable economic activities.
+However, most of these industries - e.g. agriculture, real estate and shipping - are essential to our world; they will subsist, transform but they must into substantially more sustainable economic activities.

 Norselab, believe At we that transforming the way these industries work is our single biggest opportunity to create positive impact at scale.